IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

   - Button for cast vote
 - Then I can provide voting context and select the voting option I believe is right in order to submit casting my vote to the wallet.
 I can then sign the vote transaction with my wallet to submit it to the blockchain.

-## 5D: Reason URL and Reason Hash are Valid
+## 5D: Validation of Provide Context

-**User Story:** As a dRep, I want the data I have input into the reason URL box and reason hash input box to be valid so that my data is readable once it has been stored on the chain.
+**User Story:** As a dRep, I want the data I have entered into the provide context input to be valid.

 ### Acceptance Criteria

-- Given that I am in the process of casting my vote on a governance action.
+- Given that I am in the process of casting my vote with context on a governance action.
-- If/when I have entered some information into the reason URL input box then it will be checked against the following criteria:
+- If/when I have entered some information into the provide context input then it will be checked against the following criteria:
-  - It must be ≤ 64 bytes in length.
+  - It must be ≤ 500 words in length.
-  - It must be UTF-8 compatible OR.
-  - It must be empty.
-- And if/when I have entered some information into the reason hash input box then it should be checked against the following criteria:
-  - It must be 32 bytes in length.
-  - It must be UTF-8 compatible OR.
-  - It must be empty.
+  - It must not be empty.
-- Then if these criteria are met then I can submit my vote to the wallet.
-If these criteria are not met then I will not be able to submit data from the form to the wallet and will instead be told which criteria the information I have entered does not meet so that I can rectify it.
+- If these criteria are met, I will proceed to the next step.
+If the criteria are not met, I will not proceed further.
+Instead, I will receive feedback on what is wrong with the data I have entered, so that I can rectify it.

 ## 5E: dRep Can Recast Their Vote